orbi8r/iss-a3/README.md

   - Count of pronouns grouped by pronouns
   - Count of prepositions grouped by prepositions
   - Count of indefinite articles grouped by articles

 ## Notes
 - Ensure the website is neat and user-friendly.
+- Use this README to provide accurate context for future LLMs assisting with this project.

+## Asset Credits
+- "Canonical Hologra Office" (https://skfb.ly/oTyAG) by Aeri is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+- "Haunt Muskie" music by C418 - Minecraft ()

+## Notes
+- Ensure the website is neat and user-friendly.